Catalina Island bison herd: Ecology and management

 The bison herd is maintained and monitored by the Catalina Island Conservancy.
 Controlling the bison population is important for the island's ecological health.
 Bison are not native to Catalina Island.
 Santa Catalina Island Conservancy makes sure that the number of bison on the island does not exceed the carrying capacity.
 In 2003, a study was conducted on the bison herd to estimate the carrying capacity of bison on several zones that the bison spend the most time in.
 The study developed options to prevent the bison from affecting native species such as restricting bison to one or more zones or to get rid of all the bison from the island.
 The study found the bison's shaggy coats carry imported plants such as fennel which disrupt endemic species like St. Catherine's lace.

 The 2003 study determined that a herd of between 150 and 200 would be good for the bison, and less ecologically damaging for the island.
 In the past, bison were routinely removed and sent to the mainland to auction.
 In 2004, the Conservancy partnered with the Morongo Band of Mission Indians, the Tongva (thought to be Catalina's original inhabitants some 7,000 years ago), and the Lakota tribe on the Rosebud Reservation in South Dakota.
 A hundred bison were relocated to the Great Plains.

 Biologists found that the bison have genes from cattle in their ancestry in 2007.
 They also found that they have a smaller size, different length of legs, jaw length overbite, low fertility, and behavioral problems (such as punctuated walking in tight circles).

 Beginning in 2009, the herd was given animal birth control to maintain the population at around 150 animals.
-With the herd numbering around 100 animals in 2020 and no new bison births in several years, Catalina Island Conservancy made the decision to introduce two pregnant female bison by the end of the year.
-The new additions will enhance the genetics of the current bison population on the Island.
+The current herd size is 80, and the island's most recent bison birth occurred in 2013.
+Since the bison are a high-impact naturalized species whose action on the land disrupts ecological restoration programs, the current Catalina bison plan is leave the herd unbothered but to neither export nor import bison, and over time the population will decline to zero through natural attrition, sometime over the next 20 to 40 years.